Instantly Host Web Components from Cursor Glass for Disposable Web Hosting

 }

-Alternatively, if you have the drpr CLI installed:
+Alternatively, if you have the gatedpage CLI installed:

 Common questions

-How long do files hosted from Cursor Glass Web Components last on drpr.host for disposable use?
+- How long do files hosted from Cursor Glass Web Components last on gatedpage.com for disposable use?

-On the free tier, files uploaded to drpr.host are hosted for 15 days.
+- On the free tier, files uploaded to gatedpage.com are hosted for 15 days.
 This duration is specifically designed to accommodate temporary links and disposable web hosting needs, making it ideal for quick tests or demos of your Cursor Glass components.
-For permanent hosting, consider a paid drpr.host account.
+For permanent hosting, consider a paid gatedpage.com account.

-Is there a file size limit for Web Components I upload to drpr.host?
+- Is there a file size limit for Web Components I upload to gatedpage.com?

-Each upload to drpr.host generates a new, unique URL for your file.
-To update a Web Component, you simply upload the revised version, and drpr.host will provide a fresh URL.
+- Each upload to gatedpage.com generates a new, unique URL for your file.
+To update a Web Component, you simply upload the revised version, and gatedpage.com will provide a fresh URL.
 This ensures that previously shared links remain immutable, which is often beneficial for tracking specific versions in a disposable context.

 Deploy your Cursor Glass Web Components now